Istana Woodneuk: History

 in the mid 1800s, Woodneuk House was located on a 36-acre section of the Tyersall Park estate owned by the English trader Captain John Dill Ross.
 Ross died in 1888 and is memorialized in a biography written by his son John Dill Ross Jr. William Napier owned an adjoining estate.
 Both of these plots of land were sold to Wan Abu Bakar ibni Daeng Ibrahim in 1860.
 Abu Bakar became Temenggong of Johor when his father, Temenggong Daeng Ibrahim died in 1862.
 Three days after his father's death he moved his residence to the new combined estate, Tyersall, from Telok Blangah.
 He made Woodneuk House his main residence (Istana).

 The Istana Woodneuk served as a temporary residence for Sultan Abu Bakar's third wife Sultana Fatimah bte Abdullah, She was overseeing the design and planning of Istana Tyersall, which was under construction on a small hill not far away from Woodneuk.
 Sultana Fatimah did not live to see the completion of the palace she designed; Istana Tyersall was completed in 1892, a year after her death on 25 February 1891.

 Abu Bakar made a will on 14 April 1895 bequeathing the palace to his fourth wife, Sultana Khadijah.
 He died on 4 June 1895.
 Sultana Khadijah died in the palace on 1 February 1904, and Abu Bakar's son and successor Sultan Ibrahim Al-Marhum took over.

 The former palace was later taken down.
 On its former site, a replacement structure, Istana Wooden York, was later designed by Denis Santry of Swan & Maclaren, and built by Nanyang Structural Co.
 Construction began in 1932 and was completed in 1935, in time for the celebration of the 62nd birthday of Sultan Ibrahim of Johor and his 40 years of reign.
 The new palace was built for Sultan Ibrahim and his Scottish wife Sultanah Helen.
 Its new name Wooden York was not generally used, except for a few members of the royal family in the State of Johor, as the name Woodneuk was well entrenched.

 In 1939, Sultan Ibrahim lent part of the Tyersall estate to be used by the Indian Army as a military camp area to support an effort to mechanise the Indian Army in preparation for World War II.
 The palace itself continued as the royal residence for the Sultan's family before the beginning of the Battle of Singapore in 1942.
 Sultan Ibrahim himself was primarily based in Johor.

 On 9 February 1942, during the Battle of Singapore, the palace temporarily served as the headquarters of the 2/30th Battalion AIF under Major General Gordon Bennett.
 It was incorrectly known as "Tyersall Palace" by the battalion stationed there.

-On 11 February 1942, after a blast of Japanese mortar attack indicated that the nearby junction of Holland Road and Ulu Pandan Road was held by the Japanese Imperial Army, Major General Bennet withdrew his headquarters to Tanglin Barracks.
+On 11 February 1942, after a blast of Japanese mortar attack indicated that the nearby junction of Holland Road and Ulu Pandan Road was held by the Imperial Japanese Army, Major General Bennet withdrew his headquarters to Tanglin Barracks.